TDStrasser/Kookaberry-Reference-Guide/docs/source/kooka.rst

 .. module:: kooka
    :synopsis: access to Kookaberry specific peripherals

-This module provides access to the Kookaberry specific peripherals like the display, buttons and accelerometer.
-Objects for these internal peripherals are created at start-up and available via the instance names given below.
+This module provides access to the **Kookaberry** specific peripherals like the display, buttons and accelerometer.
+Objects for these internal peripherals are created at start-up and are available via the instance names given below.

 Instances
 =========